Internal Nextcloud on a Raspberry PI with SSL

 • I use a 16 GB micro SD card, which is much too large for my purpose.

-• One 2 TB NVME drive.
+• One 2 TB NVMe drive.
 Mine is from Crucial.
 I mention that, because you can see it on the pictures anyway.
 I picked it, because it was slightly cheaper than other devices when I looked for it.

-Raspberry PI with NVME disc in a case
+Raspberry PI with NVMe disc in a case

 Basic setup

 So, lets get started, with rpi-imager tool to write a standard Raspberry PI OS (64 bit) to the SD card.
 We could use the Lite version, which does not come with a desktop environment.
-But the RPI is very quiet and I might just put it into the living room and connect it to the beamer.
+But the RPI is very quiet and I might just put it into the living room and connect it to the projector.
 It will be even simpler to have a look at the photos and videos, so let’s install the whole desktop.

 After plugging in a screen, keyboard mouse and the SD card, we can click through the basic setup, choosing country, user and password, and default browser.